metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

 Decodes a list of character-strings into component strings, returned as an array reference.
 Useful for `TXT` query results.

+# SEE ALSO

+[Net::DNS::Resolver::Recurse](https://metacpan.org/pod/Net%3A%3ADNS%3A%3AResolver%3A%3ARecurse) provides comparable logic to this module in pure Perl.
+Like Unbound, it is maintained by ["NLnet Labs"](#nlnet-labs).

 # LICENSE & COPYRIGHT